brajeshwar/brajeshwar.github.io/about.md

 I've known [Shanta](https://oin.am/shanta) since 1993.
 We met again in 2006 while she was an intern at Mixercast.
 We got [married](/2007/brajeshwar-and-shanta-got-married-on-07-07-07/) in July 2007.
 We got officially registered in Bombay on 07/07/2007.

 We have two daughters, [Laaija](https://laaija.com/) (Dec 2008) and [Amara](https://amara.site/) (Nov 2016).

+_This article was updated on {{ page.update }}._

+[^Imphal]: [Imphal](https://en.wikipedia.org/wiki/Imphal) is the capital city of Manipur, India.
+Spread over parts of the districts of Imphal West and Imphal East, the former contains the majority of the city's area and population.

+[^Mumbai]: [Mumbai](https://en.wikipedia.org/wiki/Mumbai), erstwhile Bombay, is the capital city of Maharashtra, India.
+According to the United Nations, as of 2018, Mumbai is the second-most populous city in the country after Delhi and the seventh-most populous city in the world with a population of roughly 20 million.

+[^InternetCafe]: [Internet café](https://en.wikipedia.org/wiki/Internet_café), also known as a cybercafé, is a place that provides Internet access to the public.
+The fee for using a computer is generally charged as a time-based rate.
+The first Internet Café was opened in South Korea.